Supporting Mental Wellness in LGBTQ+ Communities

 Healthy Diet: Vital for brain health and emotional well-being.

-Social Connection: Building and maintaining healthy relationships, reaching out to your support network (including community organizations like Naples Pride), and finding communities are essential for mental health.
+Social Connection: Building and maintaining healthy relationships is essential for mental health.
+Reaching out to your support network, including community organizations like Naples Pride, can be incredibly beneficial.

 Setting Boundaries: Learn to prioritize your needs and say no.